littensy/reflex/docs/docs/guides/organizing-producers.md

 ## Summary

--   The root producer is the **entry point** for your game's state; you should only work with the root producer.
+-   The root producer is the **entry point** for your game's state.
+-   Your actions and state are exposed under the root producer.
 -   You can use **slices** to break up your state into smaller pieces.
 -   You can **combine slices** into a root producer with [`combineProducers`](../reference/reflex/combine-producers).